Rudraprasadd/url_shortener_SpringBoot/README.md

-# 🔗 Spring Boot URL Shortener
+# 🔗 Spring Boot URL Shortener(A Mini Backend Project)

 A full-featured URL shortener web application built with **Java**, **Spring Boot**, **Thymeleaf**, and **MySQL**.
 Users can register, shorten URLs, manage their dashboard, and admins can manage users and URLs.
 Features include custom expiry, pagination, role-based access, and secure login.